There are two ways you tell if a dog is a Service Animal and not a pet:

 It is Illegal to Require Documentation of a Service Dog Team

 Many disabled individuals choose to provide a vest for their Service Dog and/or carry identification, however it is not required that they do.
-You may encounter a disabled individual who chooses to keep their disability private.
+Some Service Dog tea You may encounter a disabled individual who chooses to keep their disability private.
 Their Service Dog may not be wearing a vest and they may not be carrying any documentation on their person.
-Other disabled individuals choose to make their own identification materials at home.
+Other disabled individuals choose to carry legitimate identification materials that have the name and contact information of the issuing organization, such as those provided by training programs based around Service Dog Standards or The United States Service Dog Registry.
 If a team decides to present you with a card or other identification, it is their choice.
-Registering with us is a formal way for someone to declare they understand what is involved with training and using a Service or Assistance Animal; how important their behavior, and that of their Service or Assistance Dog is to the general public and other Service and Assistance Animal teams; the legal definition of a Service or Assistance Animal; the Minimum Training Standards for a Service or Assistance Animal and what is involved with a Public Access Test.

 Vests or other identifying gear is not required.